Our latest research introduces heart rate tracking through a wearable device as a new way to discover seizure likelihood

-What are seizure risk cycles?
+What are seizure cycles?

-Using wearable devices to improve risk forecasts
+Using wearable devices to improve seizure cycle tracking

 The best way to track someone’s cycle is to continuously measure their brain activity since it is ultimately the brain that causes seizures to occur.
-Long-term recordings of brain waves show very clear, multiday cycles that are strongly predictive of seizure risk.
+Long-term recordings of brain waves show very clear, multiday cycles that are strongly predictive of seizure likelihood.

 Previously, these cycles have only been found using implanted brain recording devices, which are not appropriate for everyone.
-So the Seer Research team studied other organs which are connected to the brain, such as the heart, which might also show long-term cycles related to seizure risk.
+So the Seer Research team studied other organs which are connected to the brain, such as the heart, which might also show long-term cycles related to seizure likelihood.

 Our research participants wore a Fitbit smartwatch to record data on heart rate, stress, sleep and physical activity, and used the Seer app to record events they believed to be a seizure.
 It’s important to note that the wearable devices don’t detect seizures, rather they record other health data, such as heart rate, which show changes connected to seizure timing.